 That said, no reference work such as this is every really 100% complete.
-As the body of knowledge grows, omissions can be filled, and more details can be offered.
+As the body of knowledge grows, errors can be corrected, omissions can be filled, and more details can be offered.
 In that spirit, I have a couple of helmets in my own collection that can add to Karabanov’s body of work.
 I offer a look at these in this first Frontovik Militaria Blog post.
 Hopefully this will be the first of many.

 The first specimen I would like to share is this Ssh-39.
 This helmet is fairly typical of early LMZ production, and is sized 2A and dated 1940.
 I offer this Ssh-39 because it has a liner material type not shown in the above mentioned reference work, that is a white synthetic leather liner.
 The first production batches of Ssh-39s have a white, undyed, natural leather liner.
 The liner progressed to the full synthetic Kirza material, as shown in the book, in several colors.
 This white, imitation leather is an additional liner material not shown.
 Interesting is the N.K.V.D. controlled factory stamp to the reverse of the liner.
 It is not certain at which manufacturing tier this stamp originated.
 It could be a sub-factory making the liner components, or the leather material supplier.